okcashpro/okcash/docs/community/Discord/index.md

 ## About

-Overall, the ai16z DAO v2 daily summary initiataive aims to create a more efficient, transparent, and engaging ecosystem by leveraging AI to address information overload and incentivize contributions.
+Overall, the okcashpro DAO v2 daily summary initiataive aims to create a more efficient, transparent, and engaging ecosystem by leveraging AI to address information overload and incentivize contributions.
 By automating key processes and providing meaningful insights, the project seeks to foster a dynamic and truly decentralized organization.

 ## Why?